Amable Berthelot: Province of Canada

 Following the rebellion in Lower Canada, and the similar rebellion in 1837 in Upper Canada (now Ontario), the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in the Durham Report.
 The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments, and created the Province of Canada, with a single parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
+The Governor General retained a strong position in the government.

 In the first general election, Berthelot stood for election to the new Legislative Assembly in the constituency of Kamouraska, campaigning against the union of the Canadas.
 He was elected by acclamation.

 In Parliament, Bertholot was opposed to the union, and was a consistent opponent of the policies of Governor-General Lord Sydenham.
 He was a member of the French-Canadian Group.
 He also voted in favour of the reform measures proposed by his son-in-law, LaFontaine, and the principles of responsible government.

 He was re-elected in the general election of 1844 and remained in office until his death at Quebec City in 1847.